 We revise these assumptions here.
-Most importantly, we include the full evolution, i.e. both the main- and the post-main-sequences of our stellar models.
-We still use a regular Salpeter IMF \citep{Salpeter:1955} for a continuous star-formation episode lasting for 3~Myr forming 0.1~M$_{\odot}$~yr$^{-1}$, same as before.
-The upper mass limit is, however, set to a more realistic 150~M$_{\odot}$ (as opposed to 500~M$_{\odot}$; though note that even 200~M$_{\odot}$ might be acceptable in light of \citealt{Bestenlehner:2020}).
-The ratio of chemically-homogeneously evolving stars is also relaxed: 10\% now (as opposed to~20\%), which is better supported by the rotational velocity distribution measured in the Small Magellanic Cloud \citep[1/5~Z$_{\odot}$,][]{Mokiem:2006} where about~10-15\% of massive stars rotate faster than what is needed for chemically homogeneous evolution at the ten times lower metallicity of I~Zw~18. \textit{This means that, in the population we build here, 90\% of the massive stars are in fact `normal', slow-rotating stars, i.e. not chemically-homogeneous, but classical single stellar evolution leading to O/B stars and supergiants.} No classical WR stars though, as at this metallicity the supergiants do not lose their complete envelopes in the rather weak stellar winds, as shown by \citet{Szecsi:2016,Szecsi:2019,Szecsi:2022ok}.
-These `normally' evolving O/B stars are taken into account {assuming black body emission}: their contribution to the ionizing flux is {only significant near the zero-age main sequence when they are the hottest, while they do not contribute to emission line luminosities, for even in their early lives they are less hot than their chemically-homogeneously evolving counterparts (as seen in Figure~\ref{fig:classification}, right panel), thus they surely experience transparent winds and absorptions-type spectra.} We include low-mass stars ($<$~9~M$_{\odot}$) only as mass holders down to 0.5~M$_{\odot}$, the same way as in \citetalias{Szecsi:2015}.
+Most importantly, we included the full evolution, i.e. both the main- and the post-main-sequences of our stellar models.
+We still used a regular Salpeter IMF \citep{Salpeter:1955} for a continuous star formation episode lasting for 3~Myr forming 0.1~M$_{\odot}$~yr$^{-1}$, same as before.
+The upper mass limit was, however, set to a more realistic 150~M$_{\odot}$ (as opposed to 500~M$_{\odot}$; though note that even 200~M$_{\odot}$ might be acceptable in light of \citealt{Bestenlehner:2020}).
+The ratio of chemically homogeneously evolving stars was also relaxed: 10\% now (as opposed to~20\%), which is better supported by the rotational velocity distribution measured in the Small Magellanic Cloud \citep[1/5~Z$_{\odot}$,][]{Mokiem:2006}, where about~10-15\% of massive stars rotate faster than what is needed for CHE at the ten times lower metallicity of I~Zw~18. \textit{This means that, in the population we built here, 90\% of the massive stars are in fact `normal', slow-rotating stars, i.e. not chemically homogeneous, but classical single stellar evolution leading to O/B stars and supergiants.} No classical WR stars though, as at this metallicity the supergiants do not lose their complete envelopes in the rather weak stellar winds, as is shown by \citet{Szecsi:2016,Szecsi:2019,Szecsi:2022ok}.
+These `normally' evolving O/B stars are taken into account {assuming black body emission}: their contribution to the ionizing flux is {only significant near the zero-age main sequence (ZAMS) when they are the hottest, while they do not contribute to emission line luminosities, for even in their early lives they are less hot than their chemically homogeneously evolving counterparts (as is seen in Figure~\ref{fig:classification}, right panel); thus, they surely experience transparent winds and absorption-type spectra.} We include low-mass stars ($<$~9~M$_{\odot}$) only as mass holders down to 0.5~M$_{\odot}$, the same way as in \citetalias{Szecsi:2015}.